-Instructional Methods: Online Independent Self-Study (Training + Post-Test).
+Instructional Methods: An asynchronous teleconference or webinar OR a Pre-Recorded Webinar (Training + Post-Test).
 A minimum passing score of 70% is required for course completion.
 A Printable (Pdf) Certificate By Email.

 Cancellation / Refund Policy: By completing your purchase from Biologix Solutions LLC through PayPal, you agree that you are purchasing digital, non-tangible product / service / training courses, and as such are not entitled to a refund once accessed.
 If you have any questions, please feel to contact us by phone or email before purchasing online course.

 Approvals: Biologix Solutions is a nationally approved provider of online continuing education (CE) for Nursing, Dentistry, Pharmacy, Physical Therapy, Occupational Therapy, Massage Therapy and other healthcare professionals.
 Please visit https://blxtraining.com/accreditations/ for full list of approvals.